peytonlundquist/BlueChain/README.md

     - The Client as of now simply submits a transaction to an arbitrarily specified nodewhose content is an input string.
 That node gossips the transaction to the rest of the network

     java -cp target/network-1.0-SNAPSHOT.jar Client trans 8000 1

+### Running a cross-host Network
+  For steps 1 and 2, please refer to the 'Running a Local Netork' section's steps 1 and 2

+  3. Use Maven to compile the NetworkLauncher (navigate back to network/) mvn clean install
+  4. Running the NetworkLauncher
+  - For this step, since we plan to run our network across multiple hosts, please ensure that the networking and firewall permissions / setting allow TCP/IP connections from the ports and hosts you will specify
+  - Using the NetworkLauncher java program in this context works by running the program on each host you plan on using.
+  - Each program needs to know the host name and port range we plan on using for each other network
+  - We use '-o' to tell the program we would like to specify some amount of other hosts.
+Please refer to the program instructions for more details by entering an argument '-h' or '-help'
+  - It is suggested to specify a '-t <timedWaitDelayMilliseconds> for each program in order for the networks to bind but wait to connect until you have every host setup
+  - An example for our first host to run:

+    ```java -cp target/network-1.0-SNAPSHOT.jar NetworkLauncher -t 60000 -o 8000 8033 8034 8067 hostName2 8068 8010 hostName```

+  - In this example we specified our host needs to wait 60 seconds before trying to connect to any nodes.
+We then gave it the port ranges and host names of the other nodes that we will want to connect with.
+  - We would run a similar argument for each other host with slightly different ordering of the arguments